Electron Database - RxDB with different storage for SQLite, Filesystem and In-Memory

 Server Side Databases in Electron.js

 Because Electron runs on a desktop computer, you might think that it should be possible to use a common "server" database like MySQL, PostgreSQL or MongoDB.
-In theory you could ship the correct database server binaries with your electron application and start a process on the clients device which exposes a port to the database that can be consumed by Electron.
-In practice this is not a viable way to go because shipping the correct binaries and opening ports is way to complicated and troublesome.
+In theory, you could ship the correct database server binaries with your electron application and start a process on the client's device that exposes a port to the database that can be consumed by Electron.
+In practice, this is not a viable way to go because shipping the correct binaries and opening ports is way to complicated and troublesome.
 Instead you should use a database that can be bundled and run inside of Electron, either in the main or in the renderer process.

 Localstorage / IndexedDB / WebSQL as alternatives to SQLite in Electron

 Another thing is performance.
-IndexedDB is slow mostly because it has to go through layers of browser security and abstractions.
-Storing and querying much data might become your performance bottleneck.
-Localstorage and WebSQL are even slower by the way.
-Using these Web Storage APIs is generally only recommend when you know for sure that there will be always only one rendering process and performance is not that relevant.
-The main reason for that is the security- and abstraction layers that writes and reads have to go through when using the browsers IndexedDB API.
+IndexedDB is slow, mostly because it has to go through layers of browser security and abstractions.
+Storing and querying a lot of data might become your performance bottleneck.
+Localstorage and WebSQL are even slower, by the way.
+Using these Web Storage APIs is generally only recommended when you know for sure that there will be always only one rendering process and performance is not that relevant.
+The main reason for that is the security- and abstraction layers that write- and read operations have to go through when using the browsers IndexedDB API.
 So instead of using IndexedDB in Electron in the renderer process, you should use something that runs in the "main" process in Node.js like the Filesystem RxStorage or the In Memory RxStorage.

 RxDB

 RxDB is a NoSQL database for JavaScript applications.
-It has many features that come in handy when RxDB is used with UI based applications like you Electron app.
-For example it is able to subscribe to query results of single fields of document.
+It has many features that come in handy when RxDB is used with UI based applications like your Electron app.
+For example, it is able to subscribe to query results of single fields of documents.
 It has encryption and compression features and most important it has a battle tested replication protocol that can be used to do a realtime sync with your backend.

 Because of the flexible storage layer of RxDB, there are many options on how to use it with Electron: